 - This delicious recipe is great if your people will be eating at different times.
 After the cooking time, turn your slow cooker to low.
 Each dinner can have a warm and filling dish, no matter what time they are ready to eat

 - In the market for a new slow cooker?
-Here is the one I am currently lusting after.
+I love mine!

 Lazy Slow Cooker Acorn Squash